Action packed August Bank Holiday

 Social research provides high quality evidence on social issues, processes and outcomes to inform the development and delivery of policy.
 It also tells us what people think of them and our understanding of what happens as a consequence.

 Our social researchers are bound by the Government social Research code (external link).

 Principles for research and evaluation

 - Early consideration of evaluation - new policies and programmes will consider the needs of evaluation from the outset.

 - Effective planning of research and evaluation - the internal evidence planning process will focus on providing the evidence to support the Government’s strategic priorities.
 An annual Evidence Plan will be published each year.

-- Research is published - we will publish research according to the Government Social Research publication guidance (external link)
+- Research is published - we will publish research according to the Government Social Research publication protocol (external link)

 - Research is acted upon - Ministers will be briefed on a proposed response to the recommendations for every evaluation.

 - Value for money (VFM) - where it is possible to do so we will build in explicit VFM analysis in evaluations.